 4. Really think about filing that second claim.

 If you face a loss and there’s damage to your home, you’ll have to decide whether or not to file a home insurance claim.
-There are many reasons that your rates could go up at renewal time, and it is possible that your rates could go up if you have lots of claims or a really large claim.
 So, it’s important to really consider when filing a home insurance claim.
 However, that’s not to say that you shouldn’t use your insurance when you need it – that’s what it’s there for, after all.

 Do you want to save money on home insurance in Atlanta?
 We can help.
 Our agents are experts at helping homeowners shop for their rates and get the coverage that they need at a great price.
 All you have to do to get Atlanta insurance quotes is fill out our online form or give us a call today.